martinluedtke/martinluedtke.github.io/_pages/about.md

 ### Recent and current research

+  * In joint work with Marius Leonhardt I am developing a Chabauty–Coleman method for determining and bounding the number of S-integral points on affine curves using the generalised Jacobian.
+    This method is applicable whenever a certain inequality involving the Mordell–Weil rank, the genus, the number of cusps, and the size of S is satisfied.
+This is the analogue of the rank-genus inequality in the classical Chabauty method.
+Our results will be published in two parts, the first one ("Affine Chabauty I") is [here](https://arxiv.org/abs/2511.15949){:target="_blank"}{:rel="noopener noreferrer"}.

   * When applying the Chabauty–Kim method to study S-integral points on _affine_ hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
 The first explicit calculations using this method